 The MNP Consumer Debt Index measures Canadians’ attitudes toward their consumer debt and gauges their ability to pay their bills, endure unexpected expenses, and absorb interest-rate fluctuations without approaching insolvency.
 Conducted by Ipsos and updated quarterly, the Index is an industry-leading barometer of financial pressure or relief among Canadians.

-Now in its thirty-second wave, the Index has rebounded to 88 points, up nine points since last quarter.
+Now in its thirty-third wave, the Index has held firm at 88 points — the same level as last quarter.
 Visit MNPdebt.ca/CDI to learn more.